LassoSoft/LassoGuide/lasso_guide_source/operations/ldap.rst

    (objectClass=*)

 This is actually a special case of the "exists" filter.
-This filter returns any entries which have a defined objectClass.
-Similarly, all entries which have a full name attribute ("cn") could be found with this filter:
+This filter returns any entries that have a defined objectClass.
+Similarly, all entries that have a full name attribute ("cn") could be found with this filter:

 .. code-block:: none